alxschwrz/gym_dataset_recorder/README.md

 # gym-dataset-recorder
-Package to record Transitions in OpenAI Gym Environments.
+Package for recording transitions in OpenAI Gym Environments and generating datasets from them.

 ## Installation
 ```bash